Rooms with higher ceilings always seem lighter and more spacious.

 - For most Habitable Rooms (for definition see this link: Habitable Room) – The minimum height is 2.4m

-- For the kitchen (which is also a habitable room) 2.1m is the minimum.
+- For the kitchen (which is also a habitable room) 2.1m is the minimum allowed.
 Considering how much time we spend in the kitchen I think it’s strange that this should be considered different to other habitable room.

 - For Non-Habitable Room – For example bathroom, laundry, hallway, garage, cellar, storeroom then the minimum height is 2.1m.